Managing bills and bank accounts

 Council tax or rates

 In England, Scotland and Wales, you could face a magistrate’s court fine or eventually more serious action if you miss council tax payments.
 In Northern Ireland, you could be taken to court for not paying your rates.

 Unpaid gas or electricity bills

 Your gas and/or electricity may be disconnected if you don’t pay these debts, but explaining your circumstances to your energy supplier may stop this from happening.
-If you’re ‘vulnerable’ (for reasons of age, health, disability or severe financial insecurity) and are unable to pay your bills, most of the major energy suppliers will not disconnect your supply - but you have to let them know that you’re classed as ‘vulnerable’.
+If you’re ‘vulnerable’ and are unable to pay your bills, most of the major energy suppliers will not disconnect your supply.
+But you have to let them know that you’re classed as ‘vulnerable’.
+You might be 'vulnerable’ for reasons of age, health, disability or severe financial insecurity.